- Vitamin A (100% as beta-carotene)

 - May be helpful in treating gastrointestinal issues, including irritable bowel syndrome

 Bifidobacterium bifidum is one of the most common species of beneficial bacterial found in the human body.
-In fact, when you were born, the B. bifidum strain was already present in your intestines, protecting you from germs.
-It is almost always added to commercial yogurt and probiotic formulas.
-It is especially important to take if you have been on antibiotics and need to replenish your intestinal flora.
+In fact, when you were born, the B. bifidum strain was already present in your intestines, protecting you from foreign invaders.* It is almost always added to commercial yogurt and probiotic formulas and is especially important to take if the balance of your intestinal flora has been upset.